 Fit and Comfort

 The Do Half Blade is undoubtedly a comfortable pair of sunglasses.
 There isn't anything especially noteworthy about them, you just put them on, and they seem to fade into the background.
-At only 30g they are very lightweight, a couple of grams lighter than most of the other performance models.
+At only 30 grams they are very lightweight.

 POC has incorporated hydrophilic rubber inserts into the ends of the arms and on the adjustable nose pad.
 These hold the glasses in place very well, even when wet with sweat.
 The nose pad is hydrophilic rubber.
 Inside the wings is a thin metal strip that you can bend side to side and fore and aft to personalize the fit for your nose shape.